ucsf-wynton/wynton-website-hpc/docs/scheduler/submit-jobs.md

-## Developing, prototyping jobs
+## Interactive jobs

-It is currently not possible to request _interactive jobs_.
+It is currently _not_ possible to request _interactive_ jobs.
 Instead, there are dedicated [development nodes] that can be used for short-term interactive development needs such building software and prototyping scripts before submitting them to the scheduler.

 ## See also